 The outer more superficial layers of soft tissues are the most grumpy, stubborn, or numb of all the layers.
 It is our armor.
 Once we start getting in the middle to deep layers, that’s the good stuff.
 But we are actually more sensitive when we reach the deeper layers (there is more sensation, perhaps because we are now more hyper-aware).
 But also keep in mind that we aren’t always able to reach or access the layers beyond the armor after only one treatment.
 (See How Often to Get a Massage.)

-What I am conveying on behalf of muscles, is that vigorous, invasive, pain-inducing bodywork is not going to help your muscles or nervous system relax.
-You aren’t going to achieve better results by getting roughed up.
+What I am conveying is that you won’t achieve better results by getting roughed up.
 We can go anywhere you want to go, depth-wise.
-We can get down to the bones and we can go all the way into the viscera (the organs and their cavities).
-We can influence the flow of all the bodies fluids and affect the very core of our bodies.
+Down to the bones and into the viscera (the organs and their cavities).
+We can influence the flow of fluids and affect the very core of our bodies.
 We do it patiently and with pure presence and intention.
+Vigorous, invasive, pain-inducing bodywork is not going to help your muscles or nervous system relax.

 But don’t take my word for it.
 Try having dialogues with your muscles too while you’re getting your next massage.
 Explore.
-Really pay attention to the more subtle sensations.
+Really hone in your attention to the more subtle sensations experienced during your tratment.
 Bodies are truly magnificent!
 And communicative.

 Now when I come across someone who asks for REALLY deep bodywork, I know that it is my job to help them understand why painful massage does not create better results.
 I do this by explaining how the muscles and nerves respond best, and inviting them to tune in with me to a spot and then explain how it works.
 I know that the place for us to start is to engage awareness, helping them to reconnect their minds with their bodies, and to learn to respectfully listen to their most loyal companions.